EthicalSource/contributor_covenant/content/version/1/4/code-of-conduct.gb.md

 You should not:

-* use sexualized language or imagery
+* use sexualised language or imagery
 * make unwelcome sexual advances
 * troll, and make insulting or derogatory comments
 * make personal or political attacks